C#: Left outer joins with LINQ

 };

 Notice that the only difference is the use of “into” with the join statement followed by reselecting the result using “DefaultIfEmpty()” expression.
-And here’s the generated SQL from the above LINQ expression.
+And here’s the generated SQL for the above LINQ expression.

 SELECT [t0].[EntryDate] as [EntryDate], [t0].[Hours] as [Hours], [t1].[JobName] AS [Job]